MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest5.md

   ![](2024-01-23-08-45-34.png)

 - Once `azd deploy` has terminated, go back to the Overview blade and open your application again by clicking the "Default domain" link.

-  :point_up: It might take some time (up to some minutes) until the application is completely redeployed.

-  Once redeployment has succeeded, a page refesh will direct you to the well-known Entra ID authentication.
-After selecting your account and granting the permission to access your (test account's) profile data, you will be redirected to the landing page of your application:
+Your application will now redirect you to the well-known Entra ID login page.
+After selecting your account and granting the permission to access your (test account's) profile data, the landing page of your application will open up:

   ![](2024-01-23-09-01-16.png)